-I am an experienced psychoanalytic psychotherapist/counsellor and academic who fervently believes in the therapeutic, cultural and political importance of psychoanalysis.
+I am an experienced psychoanalytic psychotherapist and academic who fervently believes in the therapeutic, cultural and political importance of psychoanalysis.

-Furthermore, I have been teaching undergraduate and postgraduate counselling/psychotherapy students in various higher and adult education settings for the last 12 years.
+As an academic, I have been teaching and supervising undergraduate and postgraduate psychotherapy students in various higher and adult education settings for the last 20 years.
 I am also very active in the field of research.
-Apart from the publication of individual articles and the presentation of conference papers and facilitation of workshops, I edited the book 'Narcissism: A Critical Reader' published by Karnac (2007) and 'The Male in Analysis' published by Palgrave (2011).
+Apart from the publication of articles In peer reviewed journals and the presentation of conference papers and facilitation of workshops, I edited the book 'Narcissism: A Critical Reader' published by Karnac (2007) and 'The Male in Analysis' published by Palgrave (2011).
 The book I co-edited with Polona Curk ‘The Sublime in Everyday Life’ will be published by Routledge in December 2020.
 I am also in the process of co-authoring with another SITE member, Dr Christina Moutsou, the book ‘An Exploration of the Relational and Intersubjective Space of the Consulting Room through the Five Senses‘.